The Campus and Parking Services (CAPS) office is responsible for parking enforcement at the Grossmont and Cuyamaca college campuses.

 Parking citations will be issued for violating parking regulations:

-Parking citations cost $25 and can be paid online or appealed by going to www.paymycite.com/gcccd.
-If the citation is not paid within 21 days, the fine will increase to $100.
-After 100 days, the citation will be reported to the state Department of Motor Vehicles, which will not renew your registration until the fine is paid.
+Parking citations vary between $20 to $330 per violation and can be paid or appealed online by visiting www.paymycite.com/gcccd.
+If the citation is not paid within 21 days, the fine will increase by $75.
+After 45 days, the citation will be reported to the state Department of Motor Vehicles, which will not renew your registration until the fine is paid.

-All disputed fines are individually reviewed by the Campus and Public Safety office.
+All disputed fines are individually reviewed by the Campus and Parking Services office.
 You will be notified on the outcome of your appeal for a parking citation.

 Contact CAPS at x7654 or (619) 644-7654 for the following services:

-The person requesting assistance must present a pictured identification and must be the registered owner for the vehicle.
-A Request of Motorist Assistance Waiver of Liability Form must be completed by the person requesting assistance to relieve the liability from the District on any damages that may occur to the vehicle during any complimentary service.
+The person requesting vehicle assistance must present a pictured identification and must be the registered owner for the vehicle.
+A Request for Motorist Assistance Waiver of Liability Form must be completed by the person requesting assistance to relieve the liability from the District on any damages that may occur to the vehicle during any complimentary service.
+Employees requesting room unlocks must present a photo ID at time of service.